The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 **Forked Raiju**

 Delivers a lightning attack with a potency of 560.
-Grants 5 ninki.
+Grants 5 Ninki.
 Can only be used while under the effect of Raiju Ready, granted by Raiton, and consumes one stack of the buff when used.
 Forked Raiju is a gapcloser with a range of 20 yalms.

  ![](https://xivapi.com/i/002000/002932_hr1.png)

 **Fleeting Raiju**

 Delivers a lightning attack with a potency of 560.
-Grants 5 ninki.
+Grants 5 Ninki.
 Can only be used while under the effect of Raiju Ready, granted by Raiton, and consumes 1 stack of the buff when used.
 Fleeting Raiju is a regular melee GCD.

 # Ninjutsus/Mudras (GCDs)